Alliance for Social Entrepreneurship

-With Synergos as the lead implementer, the Alliance aims to play a critical role in raising awareness about social entrepreneurship and promoting an environment that encourages the growth of social enterprises and helps them to have a greater impact.
-To this end, the Alliance will focus on creating an enabling environment for socially oriented enterprises to thrive, promoting the value and increasing the visibility of social entrepreneurship and mainstreaming social entrepreneurship as a critical element in US Government programming.
+The Alliance seeks to play a critical role in raising awareness about social entrepreneurship and promoting an environment that encourages the growth of social enterprises and helps them to have a greater impact.
+To this end, the Alliance is focusing on creating an environment that helps socially oriented enterprises thrive, promoting the value and increasing the visibility of social entrepreneurship and incorporating this critical element into U.S. government programming.